Gathering Dreams

 Plus, I do love to treat myself, especially when it comes to traveling and eating out!

-But, it’s always a good thing to plan for a rainy day!
+But it’s always good to plan for a rainy day!

 Whether you have a job or work from home, things can always change in your life, and you just don’t know if the amount of revenue you earn today will keep coming in at the same pace.